syncfusion-content/javascript-docs/js/api/ejTextBoxes.md

-Specify the enablePersistence to editor to save current model value to browser cookies for state maintains
+Specify the enablePersistence to editor to save current editor control value to browser cookies for state maintenance.

 #### Default Value